HewlettPackard/open-ofi-xccl/INSTALL.md

 ```
   --with-libfabric=PATH   Path to non-standard libfabric installation
   --with-cuda=PATH        Path to non-standard CUDA installation
+  --with-hip=PATH       Path to non-standard CUDA installation
   --with-mpi=PATH         Path to non-standard MPI installation
   --with-hwloc=PATH       Path to non-standard HWLOC installation
 ```

+> [!CAUTION]
+The builder doesn't support both `--with-cuda` and `--with-hip` at same time.

 By default, the configure script attempts to auto-detect whether it is running on an AWS EC2 instance, and if so enables AWS-specific optimizations.
 These